qlik-oss/core-website/docs/docs/services/qix-engine/apis/qix/introduction.md

 ### Session Sharing

 Qlik Associative Engine uses the concept of _sessions_ to identify the state of connections to the QIX API.
-When making a new connection either a new unique session is created, or an exsting session is shared.
+When making a new connection either a new unique session is created, or the connection gets attached to an existing session.
 This makes it possible to share state, like selections, between several connections.

 Session sharing can be achieved in two ways depending on whether the [JWT feature](../../../../tutorials/authorization.md) is enabled or not:

-1. If enabled, a second connection will share session if the same user connects by setting the `X-Qlik-Session` header to the identifier of the existing session.
+1. If enabled, a second connection will share session if the same user connects by setting the `X-Qlik-Session` header to the same value as an existing session.
-1. If disabled, a second connection will share session if connecting to the same document omitting the `X-Qlik-Session` header or setting it to the identifier of the existing session.
+1. If disabled, a second connection will share session if connecting to the same document omitting the `X-Qlik-Session` header or setting it to the same value as an existing session.

 Note that `X-Qlik-Session` can be set to a new unique identifier to delibarately force creation of a new session.